phossa2/di/README.md

     Common methods can be configured in the 'di.common' node to apply to all the instances right after their instantiation.
-The definition consists of two parts, the first is an interface/classname or a callable takes current instance and the container as parameters.
+The definition consists of two parts, the first is an interface/classname or a callable takes current instance and the container as parameters and returns a boolean value.
 The second part is in the same method format as in the service definition 'methods'.

     To skip execution of common methods for one service, define it with `skip` as follows,